MartinMeyer1/doc-iessb/docs/4_conf/conf.md

 <img width="600" src="./_img/4_conf/process.png"/>
 </div>

-Enter a process name, and choose a process category.
-A space reference can be set optionally.
+Enter a process name, choose a process category, and a sub-category.
+A space reference and additional information can be set optionally.

 #### Appliances
 Click on the **Add appliance** button: